PLUS SERVICE OIL CHANGE

 At First Lube Plus, we inspection both windshield wipers and windows to check if you are getting optimal visibility and safety during your travels.

 Windshield Wiper Blade Replacement

-A special chemical treatment can be applied to exterior glass to help repel the accumulation of rain, snow, sleet and mist.
-Many customers find the treatment improves defogging of the glass, the effectiveness of the wipers and/or the ease of clearing a snow-covered vehicle’s windows.
+You have the option to add a chemical solution to the glass to help prevent the buildup of rain, snow, sleet, and mist.
+Our clients have been impressed with the defogging of the glass, increased the performance of the wipers, and process of clearing snow-covered windows.

 Radiator Antifreeze/Coolant Service